 How Depression And Weight Gain Are Often Related

 A widespread phenomenon seen in patients with depression is weight change.
-Depression weight gain can happen through a few different ways, namely due to changes to one's appetite (i.e., binge eating), hormones, or due to medication.
-This article will show you why this condition can be causing you to gain unwanted weight, as well as point you in the right direction to treatment.
+Depression symptoms can lead to weight gain and weight issues for several different reasons, including changes to one's appetite that lead to behaviors such as binge eating, changes in hormones, or the side effects of medication.
+This article will show you why depression might be causing you to gain unwanted weight, as well as discuss some options for treatment.

 Increased Appetite, Eating Disorders, And Obesity

-Depression itself does not directly result in weight gain, in a pathological sense; however, the symptoms of it, such as sadness and loneliness, can cause people to overeat.
+Adults and children experiencing depression may be at higher risk of being overweight or obsese.
+Depression itself does not directly cause weight gain, but the symptoms of depression, such as sadness and loneliness, can lead people to overeat.

-Binge eating is a psychiatric condition that can be comorbid with depression and is one of the primary reasons people overeat and gain weight.
-People will typically eat larger portions than what is normal, at a faster pace, and overall, feel like they lack control of their eating habits.
+Binge eating is a psychiatric condition that can be comorbid with depression, and is one of the primary reasons people overeat and gain weight.
+When binge eating, people will typically eat larger portions than normal and at a faster pace, and overall they will feel like they lack impulse control of their eating habits.

-Binge eating is believed to alleviate symptoms of depression, but at the same time, the people who struggle with the condition will feel negative about overeating, and it can potentially make them more depressed.
+Some people engage in binge eating to alleviate symptoms of depression, but at the same time, the people who struggle with binge eating can find that overeating itself leads to negative feelings, and that it can potentially make them feel more depressed and isolated.
 For example, an individual may feel embarrassed or disgusted about how they eat and may choose to do it alone.

-Changes in appetite and overeating can be connected to the brain's reward pathway, and those who consume more food during a depressed state may have increased activity when presented with food stimuli.
-This is very similar to how "comfort food" works, which tend to be high in calories or sugar and lead to a boost in one's emotional well-being.
+Changes in appetite and overeating related to depression might be connected to the brain's reward pathway.
+One study found that those who consume more food during a depressed state may have increased activity in certain parts of the brain when presented with food stimuli.
+This is very similar to how "comfort food" seems to work: foods that tend to be high in calories or sugar can create a temporary boost in the neurotransmitter hormone dopamine which increases pleasure, and thus a temporary boost in one's emotional well-being.